7 Adventures You Won’t Believe You Can Actually Have

 Travelzoo Deal Experts have compiled a list of top adventure activities on every continent – from cage diving with Great White sharks in San Francisco and skydiving over Australia’s Great Barrier Reef to running a marathon through Antarctica’s icy tundra.
 Adventure addicts and adrenaline junkies, we’ve got you covered.

-Why sail or scuba the Great Barrier Reef when you can skydive over it?
+AUSTRALIAWhy sail or scuba the Great Barrier Reef when you can skydive over it?
 Book a tandem jump in Cairns for aerial views of both the reef and World Heritage Rainforest.
-After a brief but thrilling free-fall from 14,000 feet, your parachute will open — you’ll breath an audible sigh of relief — and gently float back down to earth while your skydiving instructor points out everything worth seeing.
+After a brief but thrilling free-fall from 14,000 feet, your parachute will open -- you'll breath an audible sigh of relief -- and gently float back down to earth while your skydiving instructor points out everything worth seeing.

 Where will your next adventure take you?